19 Years of Excellence 99% Hiring Rate

 Extra Note: Stakeholders: Stakeholders are individuals or groups with an interest or influence in the product, including clients, users, developers, and business representatives, whose input and feedback are essential for the design process.

-Always remember, The UX design process is iterative and flexible.
-The steps you take will be highly dependent on user requirements and business goals.
-It’s like a never-ending loop of making things better, always changing your product to match what people need now.
+Always remember, The UX design process is iterative and flexible so it needs patience.
+You can’t achieve delight in first try.
+The steps you take should be dependent on user requirements and goals.
+It’s like a never-ending loop of making things better, always changing your product to match what people need.

 My experiences with the PG accommodation app and the Video Editing Institute website redesign underscore the critical role of thorough research, empathy, and collaboration in achieving successful UX outcomes.
-If you focus on what users need and keep improving based on what they say, you can make digital stuff that’s easy to use, quick, and leaves people feeling good.
+If you focus on what users need and keep improving based on what they say, you can make your designs easy to use and leaves people feeling good.

 Get Syllabus